moveit/moveit_ci/README.md

 ## Clang-Format

-A new test is available that checks if the code is properly formatted as specified in the clang-format file found in ``.clang-format``.
+Clang-format allows to validate that the source code is properly formatted according to a specification provided in ``.clang-format`` files in the folder hierarchy.
 Use ``TEST=clang-format`` to enable this test.

+## Clang-Tidy

+Clang-tidy allows for static code analysis and validation of naming rules.
+Use ``TEST=clang-tidy-check`` to enable clang-tidy analysis, but only issuing warnings.
+Use ``TEST=clang-tidy-fix`` to reject code that doesn't comply to the rules.

 ## Running Locally For Testing